-If you are buying products online, you now may need to pay taxes on those purchases.
-State sales tax depends on your state of residence and your state may have enacted laws requiring the collection of sales taxes by online sellers.
+If you are buying products online or calling vendors out of state, you now may need to pay taxes on those purchases.
+State sales tax depends on the state to which your order is being shipped and it may have enacted laws requiring the collection of sales taxes by online sellers.

 In June 2018, the United States Supreme Court fundamentally changed the rules for collection of sales taxes by internet-based retailers through its decision in the case of South Dakota v.
 Wayfair Inc. Prior Supreme Court cases had prohibited states from requiring a business to collect sales tax unless the business had a physical presence or nexus in the state.
 In the Wayfair case, the Court changed course and held that individual states now can require online sellers to collect state sales tax on their sales regardless of whether they have a physical nexus to the state.
 States had argued they were losing significant tax revenue and that local retailers were at a competitive disadvantage compared with out-of-state internet sellers.
 Under the old law, the burden was on the customer rather than the seller to pay the relevant tax as a “use” tax rather than sales tax.
 As a result, customers often simply did not pay use tax to their state of residence.

 In response, most states either have enacted new laws to impose and collect sales taxes on internet sales or are considering doing so.
 These laws often refer to online sellers as “remote sellers.”
 In most cases, if a remote seller has either a minimum number of sales transactions with customers in the state or a minimum dollar amount of sales to customers in the state, the remote seller must collect and pay state sales tax.
 The dates on which remote sellers must start collecting sales tax varies from state to state.
 Under some laws, remote sellers may be required to collect sales taxes retroactively.

 Following are states for which Davis Manufacturing currently collects state sales tax on internet purchases: